SeshaPhaniVV/LogAnalyzer/README.md

 task1/task2/task3/task4 : One comma separated output file with the desired output.

 task2Intermediate : This is the intermediate output of task2 before sorting.
-This is the output from the Task2Reducer1.